Valerioageno/tuono/README.md

 - 🌐  Routing
 - 🔥  Hot Module Reload
 - 🍭  CSS modules
-- 📨  Server Side Rendering
+- 🧬  Server Side Rendering
-- 🌐  Multi thread backend
+- 🧵  Multi thread backend
+- ⚙️   Build optimizations
-- Create custom APIs*
+- Custom APIs*
 - Image optimization*
-- Build optimization*
 - Server streamed content*

 > *Development in progress

 ## Getting started

-As already mentioned above I strongly suggest to take a look to the [tutorial](https://github.com/Valerioageno/tuono/blob/main/docs/tutorial.md).
+As already mentioned above I strongly suggest you to take a look at the [tutorial](https://github.com/Valerioageno/tuono/blob/main/docs/tutorial.md).

 Tuono is basically a CLI that provides all the commands to handle the fullstack project.